leuti/udacity_api_proj/README.md

 - Run the following command "docker compose up -d"
 - The psql server will start on port 5432
-- Note: during the creation of my psql docker container I am creating two databases.
-This is done with the script init-db.sh located in the directory docker-entrypoint-initdb.d --> see section "IMPORTANT: Ensure End of Line Sequence is correct"

 ## Launch app in different modes